Best al fresco eateries to book now

 New Coast Kitchen, Croyde

 Muddy recently reviewed the NCK and it was a huge thumbs-up for their unusual home-made menu.
-Now Matt and the team have given the building a fresh lick of paint and put out the picnic tables ready to serve their delicious bao buns, chicken shawarma and best selling Korean fried chicken burger (and veggie versions too).
-Open outdoors from Weds-Suns for lunch sittings and then 3-8pm evenings.
+Now Matt and the team have given the building a fresh lick of paint, have ditched brunch and have launched a whole new evening menu and impressive cocktail list.

 Salumi’s city beer garden is hard to beat when the sun shines, especially with a cocktail in hand and one of their legendary burgers.

-Coljan have popped up a gazebo and are running a daytime brunch cafe every Fri-Sunday, while keeping on with their evening and slap-up Sunday roast takeaway until they re-open on May 17.
+Muddy Awards Finalist 2021 Coljan have popped up a gazebo and are running a daytime brunch cafe every Fri-Sunday, while keeping on with their evening and slap-up Sunday roast takeaway.

 The Ship Inn, Noss Mayo